-The average claimant remained on regular unemployment benefits in 2021 for 11.6 weeks, which was 5.4 weeks less than the high unemployment level of 2009.
-Table 4 shows the average duration of weeks compensated over the years.
+Table 4 shows the average claimant remained on regular unemployment benefits in 2022 for 8.8 weeks, the lowest number of weeks, and 8.2 weeks less than the highest unemployment level in 2009.
+Table 4 also shows the average duration of weeks compensated over the years.